Lecrapouille/OpenGLCppWrapper/README.md

 66: }
 ```

-#### Explanations
+### Explanations

 Init phase:

-* lines 01-02, 07-08: GLxShader, GLProgram and GLVAO are some OpenGL
+* lines 01-02 and 07-08: GLxShader, GLProgram and GLVAO are some
-  objects that the library is exposing to the developer.
-A GLxShader
+  OpenGL objects that the library is exposing to the developer.
+A
-  holds the GLSL code source and compile it.
-A GLProgram holds
+  GLxShader holds the GLSL code source and compile it.
+A GLProgram
-  GLxShader and link them.
-GLProgram also holds shaders location of
+  holds at least two GLxShaders and link them.
+GLProgram also holds
-  uniforms and attributes.
-GLVAO can be considered as your OpenGL
+  locations of shader uniforms and shader attributes.
+GLVAO can be
-  reference to your 3D model: it is an interface between CPU data and
+  considered as the OpenGL handler to your 3D model: it is an
-  GPU data by holding VBOs and textures.
-You can modify data of
+  interface between CPU data and GPU data by holding VBOs and
-  textures and VBOs: the API transfer modified values to your
+  textures.
+You can modify data of textures and VBOs: the API will
-  graphical card.
+  transfer modified values to your graphical card.

-* lines 07-11: You have to load and compile your GLSL code given as
+* lines 07-08: You have to load and compile your GLSL code given as
   vertex and fragment shader (and optionally geometry shader).
 You can
   either refer the file path with `loadFromFile` or directly pass the
   code as string with `fromString`.